JTBD Analysis, What It Is and How to Do It

 Imagine you could read the minds of the people and learn these stories, understand their experiences, and know deeper secrets from the entire population.
 Imagine a magic wand that would tell you something like - millions of people really suffer with X and they need Y so much that they would buy it instantly.
 This is what JTBD analysis is about.
 It is this magic wand.

-JTBD analysis is the most commonly used method for putting exploratory continuous discovery into practice in the most successful way.
+JTBD analysis is the most efficient methodology for putting exploratory continuous discovery into practice or identifying strong hypotheses for controlled experiments in the most successful way.

 JTBD analysis can be used to identify endless possibilities and insights, such as, but not limited to: